Google Ads Competitor Analysis - How to Increase Your Google Ads IQ

 I know there is a lot of

 out there on the importance of knowing who your advertising competition is on a per product/service basis.
 And I will get to that.
 However, I think it might be even more important to have a broader understanding of the competitive field.
 So forget the mindset that hyper-focuses on "how will this protect my service or product from the competition?" for one second because what you get here is in my humble opinion, a heck of a lot more.
-The argument for a more holistic approach to your Google Ads competition analysis is in its overall strategic
+The argument for a more holistic approach to your PPC competitor analysis is in its overall strategic

 - What are my competitors focused on?